maximilien/musings/blogs/ai/4/publish.md

 *The decision you make early that haunts you later—and how AI is changing the calculus*

 **TL;DR:** Your software stack choice is one of the most consequential decisions you'll make on a project.
 Get it wrong and you'll pay in scaling headaches, debugging nightmares, and eventual rewrites.
-AI coding agents make it easier to work in unfamiliar stacks—but they can also mask fundamental architectural mismatches, delaying the inevitable.
-Think carefully before you start, and especially before you move beyond a prototype.
+But the answer isn't to agonize over languages—it's to focus on describing your requirements clearly (performance, scale, team, deployment) and let an AI coding agent recommend a stack.
+Then verify the reasoning.
+AI agents make it easier than ever to work in unfamiliar stacks, but they can also mask fundamental architectural mismatches.
+Know enough to challenge the recommendation, especially before you move beyond a prototype.

 ---